GeorgeTan615/Simple-Blockchain/README.md

 A blockchain project built to gain understanding on the fundamental workings of blockchain.

 ## Features
-- Each instance of blockchain server will have its own wallet of initial balance 500, along with a private and public key.
+- Each instance of blockchain server will have its own wallet of initial balance $500, along with a private and public key.
     - User could then create transactions specifying the recipient address and the amount.
     - Transactions created would be signed with the wallet's private key and submitted to the blockchain's transaction pool.
 - A new block can be added to the blockchain when a blockchain server successfully "mines" a new block.
     - For each transaction in the transaction pool, the blockchain server that is doing the mining work will verify the transaction and for the valid transactions, it will be added into a new block in the blockchain.
+    - When a new block is successfully added into the blockchain, the miner will be rewarded.
+The transaction that will send the mining reward to the miner will be included in the new block's data.
 - Instances of the application can be synchronized (blockchain state & transactions in transaction pool) with each other using Websockets.
 Refer to section below on how to achieve this.

 ## How to Run Program